terranovafr/GalaxyDetectionClassification/ObjectDetection/README.md

 </pre>

 ## Holdout method for training
-<b>Step 4.</b> Use the dataPreparation jupyter notebook to setup the data environment.
+<b>Step 4.</b> Use the environmentPreparation jupyter notebook to setup the environment.
 <br/>
 Organize your images by moving them in the workspace/raw_data folder.
 <br/>